 Fermentation Takes This Nitric Oxide Superstar to the Next Level

-- Increases levels of certain nutrients.
+Increasing levels of certain nutrients.

-- Improves mineral bio-accessibility.
+Improving mineral bio-accessibility.

-- Increases bioavailability of antioxidants.
+Increasing bioavailability of antioxidants.

-- Eliminates undesirable anti-nutrients.
+Eliminating undesirable anti-nutrients.

-- Creates unique metabolites.
+Creating unique metabolites.

-- Increases alkalizing effect on the body’s pH.
+Increasing alkalizing effects on the body’s pH.

 Fermentation effectively removes the simple carbs in beets as their glucose content converts to alcohol, which then quickly evaporates.